Festivals & Events

 A versatile herb

-There are currently four varieties of lavender on the farm: Hanamoiwa, Okamurasaki, Yotei and the dark purple Noushihayazaki.
-After the flowers are harvested in August, the extracted oil is used in a variety of award-winning products, all produced on the farm.
+There are currently five varieties of lavender on the farm: Hanamoiwa, Okamurasaki, Yotei, Lavandin, and the dark purple Noushihayazaki.
+After the flowers are harvested between mid-July and August, the extracted oil is used in a variety of products, all produced on the farm.

 The subtly flavored lavender ice cream is a favorite among guests, who are often seen strolling along with a cone in hand.